 I was tasked to do the signup and onboarding flow for the mobile app according to the mockup.
 Halfway through the onboarding flow, I clarified a design decision in one of the screens, one where the next button is fixed to the end of the scrollable list instead of sticking to the bottom of the screen.
 It was at that moment I was told that the onboarding flow is undergoing a major design change(oh shit!).

 I should have asked and double confirmed before implementing because there is almost no way of knowing the readiness of the screens just by looking at the mockup.

 On the other hand, what I think would have helped the handover process is a document or a way to refer to the latest update of the mockup at that particular point in time, so that I do not have to keep asking for confirmation and that should save them some possible headaches and annoyance too.

 Good things rolling

 Overall, I would rate my experience in my company as generally positive.
-The next few months will be the critical phase of career which determines the path I will take, amidst the ever evolving business requirements of a startup environment.
+The next few months will be the critical phase of my career that determines the path I will take, amidst the ever-evolving business requirements of a startup environment.

 Did you find this article valuable?